 In the Ministry of Foreign Affairs, we are determined to maintain the highest standards of integrity and work ethics among our staff and across all areas of activity.
-We therefore maintain a policy of zero tolerance towards corruption in all its forms.
+We therefore maintain a policy of zero tolerance towards corruption in all its forms in Denmark as well as abroad.
 The zero-tolerance in connection with Danish development aid is explained in more details on Danida's website.